 State 4-H Council

-The State 4-H Council consist of the State 4-H Council officers, the District officers and one representative from each county.
-The State Executive Committee includes district officers, State 4-H Council officers and the State 4-H Leader or his designee.
+The State 4-H Council consist of the State 4-H Council Officers, the District officers and one representative from each county.
+The State Executive Committee includes District Officers, State 4-H Council Officers, State Council Coordinator and the State 4-H Leader or his/her designee.

-State 4-H Council President: Emily Worth, Johnston County
+State 4-H Council President: Chloe Allen, Johnston County

-State 4-H Council Vice President: Jessy Kate Glenn, Mitchell County
+State 4-H Council Vice President: Samantha Corduan, Washington County

-State 4-H Council Secretary/Treasurer: Leah Jackson, Johnston County
+State 4-H Council Secretary/Treasurer: Sydney Loflin, Davidson County

 District Officer Nomination & Election Forms: